syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/Getting-Started.md

 ![Windows Forms TabbedMDI drag and drop from toolbox](GettingStarted_images/Search.png)

-As soon as the control is dropped, the Form1's `IsMDIContainer` property will be set to `true` and it changes to an MDIContainer.
+As soon as the control is dropped, the Form1's `IsMDIContainer` property will be set to `true` and it is changed to an MDIContainer.
 Also, the [AttachedTo](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabbedMDIManager~AttachedTo.html) property of the TabbedMDIManager will be set to Form1.

 ![Windows Forms TabbedMDI added into the form](GettingStarted_images/ControlAdded.png)

 ## Adding control manually in code

-To add control manually in C#, follow the given steps:
+To add the control manually in C#, follow the given steps:

-1) Create C# or VB application via Visual Studio.
+1. Create a C# or VB application via Visual Studio.

-2) Add the following assembly references to the project:
+2. Add the following assembly references to the project:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows